Decatur police: Sunday homicide victim murdered during robbery

 "He was a good guy," Lee said.

+Huntsville attorney Robert Tuten is representing Stephens, according to a notice he filed Wednesday.
+Tuten filed 15 motions in the case Wednesday afternoon, including a request that a preliminary hearing be scheduled and a demand that the prosecution advise whether it intends to seek the death penalty.
+Tuten was not available for comment.

-The incident was one of two Father's Day shooting deaths in the county, both of which resulted in a search for the suspects.
+The homicide was one of two Father's Day shooting deaths in the county, both of which resulted in a search for the suspects.

 At 2:21 a.m. that day, according to court documents, Morgan County sheriff's deputies responded to a call at 1221 Lane Road near Hartselle.
 There they found Demetres Orr, 38, dead with gunshot wounds to both legs, his lower abdomen and left shoulder.
 A murder warrant was issued for Kellie Monroe Hurley, 37, who turned herself in at the Sheriff's Office on Monday.